testing-library/testing-library-docs/docs/dom-testing-library/api-events.md

     files: [new File(['(⌐□_□)'], 'chucknorris.png', { type: 'image/png' })],
   },
 })

+// note: The value attribute must abide by ISO 8601 standards when firing a
+// change event on an input of type "date".
+Otherwise the element will not
+// reflect the changed value.

+// Invalid:
+fireEvent.change(input, { target: { value: '12/05/2020' } })

+// Valid:
+fireEvent.change(input, { target: { value: '2020-05-12' } })
 ```

 **dataTransfer**: Drag events have a `dataTransfer` property that contains